JayJay34/P5XTranslate/README.md

 **Notes**
 - If you'd like to contribute to any of these translation files, fork the project and make a pull request with your edits!
+- GitHub has a 5 minute cache on most recent commits.
+If a recent commit is less than that time the changes will not be downloaded.